erinejose/AI-Trip-Planner/README.md

+   AI TRIP PLANNER

+- An AI Based web application that generates personalized travel itineraries using Gemini AI based on user inputs like no of days, destination, budget and other prefernces.
+- Frontend - React, Tailwind CSS
+- Backend - Firebase

+- Implemented authentication using React Google's OAuth 2.O.
+- Sign in details and history of user stord in Firebase Backend

+  Adding some snippets of the website:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.